 ASIAN FACES – Taylor Chang-Babaian

-First beauty book that was specifically created to focus on the techniques and styles that enhance the skin tones and facial features of Asian women.
+First beauty book was specifically created to focus on the techniques and styles that enhance the skin tones and facial features of Asian women.
 The author really gets down to all the things Asian women need to know.
 This book details tips and tricks to makeup products and tools to achieve the perfect skin tone.
 Also how to work with one’s face and eye shape, and much more.
 After the different looks, she has sections on decades and costume make-up.
 She even includes a nice version of the Japanese Ganguro look.

 The Makeup Artist Handbook – Gretchen Davis and Mindy Hall